Geometric and analytic structures on the higher ad\`eles: Structure theorems

 with $a_{s}\in k_{j}$ and $t_{j}$ some (arbitrary) uniformizer of $\mathcal{O}_{j}$.
-If $k$ is perfect, we can assume to have picked the coefficient field as a sub-$k$-algebra and so that $\psi$ is a $k$-algebra isomorphism.
-Otherwise, we must content ourselves with a ring isomorphism in general.
+If $k$ is perfect, we can assume to have picked the coefficient field as a sub-$k$-algebra and so that $\xi_{j}$ is a $k$-algebra isomorphism.
+Otherwise, we must content ourselves with a ring isomorphism.
 Rewrite this morphism as

 Now, if we can produce an entry-wise isomorphism between the Pro-diagrams defined by either side of the morphism, and these are objects in a category $\mathcal{C}$, this defines an isomorphism in $\mathsf{Pro}^{a}(\mathcal{C})$.
-However, via $\phi_{j}$ this can be achieved: